S. 1213: Protect Elections from Deceptive AI Act

 4

-Content qualifies if a reasonable person, considering both the qualities of the image, audio, or video and the distribution channel, would have a fundamentally different understanding of the appearance, speech, or expressive conduct shown, or would believe a person engaged in conduct they did not actually exhibit.
+Content qualifies if a reasonable person, weighing both the media itself and where it appeared, would have a fundamentally different impression of the candidate's appearance, speech, or conduct — or would believe the candidate did something they never did.

 5

-A candidate for Federal office may file for injunctive or equitable relief to stop distribution, and those injunction actions get precedence under the Federal Rules of Civil Procedure.
-The same candidate may also seek general or special damages, but must prove the violation by clear and convincing evidence.
+A targeted candidate can seek an injunction to stop distribution, and those actions get precedence in court.
+They can also sue for general or special damages and recover attorney's fees if they prevail — but must prove the violation by clear and convincing evidence.

 6